Valentine’s Day Treats

-Last year I made jello hearts using the same molds that I used for the milk hearts.
+Last year I made jello hearts using the same molds that I used for the milk hearts above.
 I just followed the instructions, greased the mold a bit (I used coconut oil and you couldn’t taste it), poured Jello in, and allowed to cool in the refrigerator all night.
 They were a little trickier to get out of the molds though and I broke 2 of them at first, but the trick is to allow them to warm to room temperature and then right before serving, hold the bottom of mold in a hot bowl of tap water for about a minute, at that point flipping them over on a cookie sheet or wax paper should work.

 As a family, we love breakfast for dinner, so I made a big “brinner” for us, mainly for my husband.

 Next, I wanted heart toast and eggs.
 I used the same shape to cut from the bread as I used to form the eggs and when the eggs were done, I simply inlaid them into the toast pieces.

 I toasted the cut hearts to be used with butter or your favorite jam, made some bacon, added a few strawberries, some pink milk, of course and voila!

 To make the heart shaped butter I used the smallest heart from this set here, and if this is all you do on normal toast and pancakes for your family, they will love that memory forever!